-According to the PMI Salary Survey, Eighth Edition, IT professionals who hold the PMP credential report median earnings worldwide of $81,000 annually; however, the upper 25 percent of survey respondents earn at least $110,000 USD.
+According to the PMI Salary Survey, Ninth Edition, IT professionals who hold the PMP credential report median earnings worldwide of $81,000 annually; however, the upper 25 percent of survey respondents earn at least $110,000 USD.
 Depending on factors such as the complexity and size of the project, location and field of expertise (IT, construction, or healthcare, for example), or experience, salaries for PMP credential holders may be much higher.
 The Robert Half Technology 2016 Salary Guide lists project management as one of the "hot" certifications for 2016, citing a salary range of $95,250 to $146,500 nationwide.
 This explains quite nicely why the PMP has appeared in nearly every top 10 list of popular, targeted or most desirable certifications since the early 2000s.

 Table 1: Job Board Survey Results